Small-scale clustering of Primordial Black Holes: cloud-in-cloud and exclusion effects: Introduction

 \section{Introduction}

 Soon after Primordial Black Holes (PBHs) were proposed~\cite{Hawking:1971ei,Carr:1974nx,Carr:1975qj}, it was realized these objects could prove relevant in numerous aspects of cosmology and the early Universe.
-They might constitute some or all of the dark matter content of the universe~\cite{Chapline:1975ojl, Carr:2020gox} and seed the formation of supermassive black holes in galactic nuclei~\cite{Meszaros:1975ef, Bean:2002kx}.
+They might constitute some or all of the dark matter content of the Universe~\cite{Chapline:1975ojl, Carr:2020gox} and seed the formation of supermassive black holes in galactic nuclei~\cite{Meszaros:1975ef, Bean:2002kx}.
 More recently, the physics of PBHs has gained a renewed interest, as some binary mergers detected by LIGO/VIRGO/KAGRA might arise from the mergers of PBHs~\cite{Bird:2016dcv, Sasaki:2016jop, Clesse:2016vqa, Ali-Haimoud:2017rtz, Hutsi:2020sol, DeLuca:2021wjr, Franciolini:2021tla, Franciolini:2022tfm}.

-The mass spectrum of PBHs ought to satisfy various observational constraints ranging from microlensing~\cite{Macho:2000nvd, EROS-2:2006ryy, Carr:2020gox}, cosmic microwave background (CMB) \cite{Ali-Haimoud:2016mbv, Ricotti:2007au, Poulin:2017bwe} and limits to their merger rates when confronted to the gravitational waves detectors data~\cite{Clesse:2017bsw, Ballesteros:2018swv}.
+The mass spectrum of PBHs ought to satisfy various observational constraints ranging from microlensing~\cite{Macho:2000nvd, EROS-2:2006ryy, Carr:2020gox}, cosmic microwave background (CMB) \cite{Ali-Haimoud:2016mbv, Ricotti:2007au, Poulin:2017bwe} and limits to their merger rates when confronted with the gravitational waves detector data~\cite{Clesse:2017bsw, Ballesteros:2018swv}.
 However, these constraints depend heavily on their spatial clustering at formation.
-Sizeable clustering could change the past and present merger rate of PBHs binaries~\cite{Clesse:2017bsw, Clesse:2016vqa, Ballesteros:2018swv}, the way they generate certain cosmological structures \cite{Carr:2018rid, Raidal:2017mfl} and even relax the aforementioned CMB and microlensing bounds \cite{Garcia-Bellido:2017xvr, Calcino:2018mwh, Carr:2019kxo}; although this very last statement was recently challenged in~\cite{Petac:2022rio, Gorton:2022fyb}.
-Since the evolution of PBH clustering necessarily enters a complex non-linear regime, the amount of initial clustering can produce drastic effects on the subsequent evolution.
+Sizeable clustering could change the past and present merger rate of PBH binaries~\cite{Clesse:2017bsw, Clesse:2016vqa, Ballesteros:2018swv}, the way they generate certain cosmological structures \cite{Carr:2018rid, Raidal:2017mfl} and even relax the aforementioned CMB and microlensing bounds \cite{Garcia-Bellido:2017xvr, Calcino:2018mwh, Carr:2019kxo}; although this very last statement was recently challenged in~\cite{Petac:2022rio, Gorton:2022fyb}.
+Since the evolution of PBH clustering necessarily enters a complex nonlinear regime, the amount of initial clustering can produce drastic effects on the subsequent evolution.